 Studies have proven the effectiveness of using quality lidocaine-based products like Promescent.

-With a very low chance of negative side effects and a high likelihood of effectiveness, delay spray could mean a much better sex life overall.
+With a very low chance of negative side effects and a high likelihood of effectiveness, penis numbing spray could mean a much better sex life overall.